vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 1. Calculate each entities reward metric
 2. Order each entity in a descending list by their reward metric value and determine their "rank" in the list
-3. Normalize the rank of each party within a range of 0 to 1, using the highest rank as the upper limit for normalization.
+3. Normalise the rank of each party within a range of 0 to 1, using the highest rank as the upper limit for normalisation.
 4. Calculate each entities share of the rewards using the below formula.

 Let: